709macdonald/Song-Circle-Schedule-Creator/README.md

 ## Installation

 No installation necessary.
-Simply open `index.html` in Google Chrome to run the application.

-## License

-This project is licensed under the MIT License.
-See LICENSE for details.

 ## Contact

-For questions or support, contact Peter MacDonald at your@email.com.
+For questions or support, contact Peter MacDonald at 709macdonald@gmail.com.

 ---